ec-/Quake3e/README.md

 # Quake3e

 This is a modern Quake III Arena engine aimed to be fast, secure and compatible with all existing Q3A mods.
-It is based on last non-SDL source dump of ioquake3 with latest upstream fixed applied.
+It is based on last non-SDL source dump of ioquake3 with latest upstream fixes applied.

 **Key features**: